 Personal identity is your perception of who you are.
 This includes your personality and character, occupation, background, skills, experience and appearance.
 Personal identity can affect self esteem positively or negatively as both are based on how you feel about yourself.

 Your personal identity includes the following:

 - What values you hold.

-- Your physical appearance and how you feel about this.
-This can also called body image.
+- Your physical appearance and how you feel about it.

 - How you compare yourself to others.

 - Attitudes you have towards your occupation and what this says about you.

 - Your personal goals.